darkskele/ScaffoldGenerator/SCHEMA.md

   | return = const int*
   ```

-- **References:**
+- **Lvalue References:**
-  References are expressed using the ampersand (`&`).
-This signals that the function returns a reference.
+  Lvalue references are expressed using the ampersand (`&`).
+This signals that the function returns or accepts a reference to an object.
 For instance:
   ```
   | return = int&
   | parameters = ref:double&